Search and indexing

 Because search depends on indexing, enabling search will automatically enable indexing as well.
 Note that you must also enable Lucene before search and indexing will work.

-When the indexing feature is enabled, a new Search Index item becomes available under the Configuration section of the dashboard.
+When the indexing feature is enabled, a new Search and Indexes item becomes available under the Settings section of the dashboard.
 The indexer runs as a background task, once per minute by default, and you can optionally update or rebuild the index from this screen.
-The Search Index screen also displays the number of documents (content items) indexed, as well as the indexed fields.
+The Indexes screen also displays the number of documents (content items) indexed and the Search screen displays the indexed fields.

-When the search feature is enabled, the Settings screen in the dashboard displays the fields that will be queried from the index, and it is possible to update this list to include additional fields (listed on the Search Index screen).
-By default, only Body and Title fields are indexed.
+When the search feature is enabled, the Settings screen in the dashboard displays the fields that will be queried from the index (listed on the Search screen).

 The front end of the site does not have the searching UI yet at this point.
 To add it, you need to add a widget.
 Click Widgets in the admin menu.
 With the default layer selected, click Add to zone next to SearchForm in the list of available widgets.